sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ==============================

 By default Sphinx-gallery will generate thumbnails at size ``(400, 280)``.
-The thumbnail image will then be scaled to the configuration ``'thumbnail_size``, adding pillarboxes or letterboxes as necessary to maintain the original aspect ratio.
+The thumbnail image will then be scaled to the size specified by ``'thumbnail_size``, adding pillarboxes or letterboxes as necessary to maintain the original aspect ratio.
 The default ``thumbnail_size`` is ``(400, 280)`` (no scaling) and can be changed via the ``thumbnail_size``